-MAXIMUM: Repeated negligent acts resulting in substantial harm to to patient(s).
+MAXIMUM: Repeated negligent acts resulting in substantial harm to patient(s).

-MINIMUM: Repeated negligent acts resulting in minimal or no harm probation, psychological evaluation prior to resumption of practice (condition precedent) (2), practice monitor (4), CPSE (8), and standard terms and conditions (15-
+MINIMUM: Repeated negligent acts resulting in minimal or no harm to patient(s).

+Penalty: Revocation stayed, depending on the circumstances, up to 5 year probation, psychological evaluation prior to resumption of practice (condition precedent) (2), practice monitor (4), CPSE (8), and standard terms and conditions (15-2930).